 - Mobile first

 We will take these principles into account and rely on them to develop our strategy and architecture.
-These will be important factors, forming the key performance indicators (KPI) used to check the quality of our solution strategy.
+These will be important factors, forming the key performance indicators (KPI) used to check the quality of our banking solution UX strategy.

 The Main Problem for all banks: the online experience is too complex, making navigation frustrating.